-If you’ve been following me for some time or have scrolled to the very (very) bottom of my feed, you'll know how much my husband Gregg and I love to travel.
+If you’ve been following me for some time or have scrolled to the very (very) bottom of my feed, you'll know how much I love to travel.
 I don't think there has been a period of being stagnant for more than three months.
 Family and friends always ask where we are heading next, and have become a "go-to" for travel advice.

 Traveling is a lot of fun.
 And, even the stresses of plane travel are something I look forward to; It's all part of the process and the journey.
 Yes, it’s fun, and it’s purpose-driven, and yes, it can sometimes feel quite glamorous; but, jet-setting (and, I use this term loosely... as in air travel) whether it be for work or pleasure, comes with its own set of complexities.

 The main issue is self-care.
 It’s easy to run yourself ragged, hopping from one place to another, sometimes feeling homesick, and other times just feeling sick -- tummy, head cold, you name it.
 Here are five tips I have picked up along the way that keep me feeling 100% when I’m traveling.

 I'm a germophobe, and more so when I get on a plane.
 I always use some quick hand wipes or a travel-sized sanitizer spray to wipe it all down: that includes the little TV, the service tray, and all the buttons around your seat.
 Wipe it down...all of it!
 Let's not get started on the bathroom.

 To avoid getting sick on planes, place a dab of Neosporin on a cotton swab and coat the inside of your nostrils.
 Not only does it create a barrier for germs, but it also lubricates the skin in the nose.
 That’s important because when the skin cracks, germs can come in, so the coating of the Neosporin doubly protects you.
 Personally, I travel with a tube of Waxeline.